 Credit for Prior Learning

-Students planning to transfer to other colleges/universities should contact those institutions to determine whether or not Alternative Credits earned at Garrett will be accepted upon transfer.
+Students planning to transfer to other colleges/universities should contact those institutions to determine whether or not Alternative Credits earned at Garrett College will be accepted upon transfer.

 Students requesting to have military equivalency credit are required to contact the designated military review agency and obtain an evaluation of their military experience.
 The results of the evaluation should be sent directly to the Office of Records and Registration.